nabil-hassan/loki-sandbox/README.md

 ### Forewarning

-> :warning: The Loki stack was really intended to be deployed to a **Kubernetes cluster**.
+:warning: The Loki stack was really intended to be deployed to a **Kubernetes cluster**.

+For Java and Javascript applications, you can simply the deployment architecture by:

-You can however greatly simply your life by removing the dependency on Promtail, by using either Loki4J, or Winston Loki.
+  * Removing the dependency on Promtail, by using either __Loki4J__, or __Winston Loki__.
+These libraries will automatically ship logs to Loki, thus simplifying the deployment architecture.

+  * Using Amazon managed Grafana.

+  * Then, all you need to do is run a Loki instance, and direct your apps to ship to it.

 ### Contents